Cotezzo/cotezzo-os/README.md

 - `make clean`: deletes the project and sub-projects build directories.
 Necessary before a new build if linker scripts or assembly files used in the Rust modules have been modified, since cargo can't watch those file for us.

+When using VSCode's terminal, some errors might occur during compilation.
+To avoid these errors, the GTK_PATH env variable must be unset using the command `unset GTK_PATH`.

 All the assembler, emulation and debugging configurations are set in the Makefile.
 The output directory for binary and image files is the `target` directory.